guspygang/guspygang/README.md

 - 🌱 I’m currently learning R and SQL.
 - 💞️ I’m looking to collaborate on musictech research, building a music DAO, and making music!
 - 📫 How to reach me:
-  guspygang.hns.to <- my decentralized linktree
+  guspygang.hns.to <- my decentralized linktree.
 My IG, Twitter, and Soundcloud all share the handle @guspygang.
 Feel free to DM on any platform.

 <!---
 guspygang/guspygang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.